 It can be tricky to define anything that involves sex.

 Just ask former president Bill Clinton.
-When first asked about his alleged sexual encounters with Monica Lewinsky, he pointedly said “I did not have sexual relations with that woman, Miss Lewinsky.”
+When first asked about his alleged sexual encounters with Monica Lewinsky, he pointedly said “I did not have sexual relations with that woman

 In grand jury testimony, he said that he had only had “an improper physical relationship” with her.
-And later he defended his denial of sexual relations by saying he “thought the definition included any activity where [he] was the actor and came in contact with parts of the [genitalia, anus, groin, breast, inner thigh or buttocks].”
+And later he defended his denial of sexual relations by saying he “thought the definition included any activity where was the actor and came in contact with parts of the .”

 In other words, as many teenagers and young adults regularly tell researchers, “oral sex isn’t sex” – at least, in Clinton’s view, if he was receiving it and not performing it.

 The common parsing of words that relate to sex may be the reason why it’s nearly impossible to come up with a definitive definition of the term “sexual encounters.”

 And it’s why we’re basically left to use experience and common sense in order to figure out what might qualify as a sexual encounter.